 Tip: Offer a bonus tutorial to anyone who buys the product via your affiliate link.
 Incentives like these will land you more sales.

 Along with apps, you can promote music.
 Have a cool playlist you listen to when you write?
-Then, you can make money from your song recommendations.
+Then, you can make

 Apple’s Performance Partner’s Program lets you earn affiliate commissions on qualifying Apple Music memberships and movie, tv-show, book, and audiobook sales.